zimengli-PKU/EU_N2O/README.md

 # AI-based models trained on site flux measurements reveal the spatiotemporal dynamics of daily cropland N2O emissions across Europe

 This repository contains the visualization scripts associated with the manuscript:

-Li et al.
-"AI-based models trained on site flux measurements reveal the spatiotemporal dynamics of daily cropland N2O emissions across Europe."
+Li et al. "AI-based models trained on site flux measurements reveal the spatiotemporal dynamics of daily cropland N2O emissions across Europe."

+Note: The model training codes and data preprocessing workflows are described in the Methods section of the manuscript.
+The modeling code is available from the corresponding author upon reasonable request.

+**Correspondence**
+Zimeng Li (zmli@pku.edu.cn)

 ## System requirements